About Us

 Primary Focus Areas:

 APT connects female university students inside Afghanistan with mentors abroad.
 This initiative aims to support young girls seeking pathways to gaining higher education.
 The support package normally includes coaching a) to find a university that meets the student’s needs; 2) to complete the application package; and 3) support in transition when the student receives admission.
 At the moment, APT is coaching 15 students.
+Additionally, APT provides schooling to younger girls and boys inside the country.
+Currently, we have 115 students (up to grade 5).

 APT facilitates networking opportunities for youth inside and outside of Afghanistan to foster open dialogue, collaboration, and the exchange of ideas and experiences.
 APT also focuses on mentoring young women, empowering them to raise their voices and express their concerns through writing about the human rights situation in Afghanistan.
 By doing so, they engage with the international community and advocate for crucial reforms in the country.